 At Southern Surgical Arts, we use two types of centrifuges, because optimum platelet concentrations differ for facial rejuvenation and hair restoration.

 For facial rejuvenation, we can inject the PRP into the deep dermis, mix it with fat for a fat transfer procedure or we can massage it into the face as part of a microneedling treatment.
 For hair restoration, PRP is injected into the deep dermis every centimeter or so.
 In this case the number of injection sites depends on the size of the procedure area.

 Because it is used to enhance healing, PRP can be used anywhere a procedure is performed.

 Platelet-rich plasma is often described as a one-time treatment, but results can differ from one patient to another.
 It is possible some individuals may require additional treatments.

-Virtually anyone is a good candidate for PRP therapy, because there no adverse reactions.
+Virtually anyone is a good candidate for PRP therapy, because there are no adverse reactions.
 It is entirely natural, from your own body.

 Recent Before and After Photos